Szpilona/GACD_Project/CodeBook.md

 6. `cleanData()` - the main function combining all the previously described functions to create tidy dataset; it returns the dataset as described in points 1-4; it also creates and saves in the working directory the dataset described in point 5.

 The script requires `plyr` package to be installed.

+#### Running run_analysis.R script

+To create the tidy datasets set the working directory of your choice and type the following commands:
+`source(run_analysis.R)`
+`tidyDataset <- cleanData()`
+It will assign dataset described in points 1-4 of the previous section to the variable `tidyDataset` and create the file `Ex5_Dataset.txt` containing the data set from point 5 in your working directory.